Introduction to FTP

 3. Compressed Mode

-For transforming file over data connection it uses one of the following data structures.
+For transforming a file over a data connection, it uses one of the following data structures.

-- Page structure: The entire file is divided into a number of pages and each page contains page number and page header.
+- Page Structure: The entire file is divided into several pages, and each page contains a page number and page header.
 Pages can access sequentially or randomly.

 Recommended Articles

-This has been a guide to What is FTP?.
-Here we have discuss working, types and transmission modes of FTP with detail explanation.
+This has been a guide to What is FTP?
+Here we have discuss the working, types, and transmission modes of FTP with a detailed explanation.
 You can also go through our other suggested articles to learn more –